-Create a table as above with three columns, and data in it.
+Create a table as above with three columns and data in it.
 You have to use usernames similar to Power BI accounts that you want to set up security for it.
 Name this table as Sales Rep.

 Row Level Security in Power BI Desktop

-[Username] = USERNAME()
+[Username] = USERPRINCIPALNAME()

-Assign users to Power BI Security
+Assign users to Power BI Security.

-Share the Dashboard
+Share the Report or Dashboard

-Now share the dashboard with other users
+Now share the it with other users

 Test the Security